Trump’s Energy Revolution: Fossil Fuels, Climate Rollbacks, and the Future of U.S. Policy

 - The dieback of the Amazon rainforest, the collapse of coral reef ecosystems

-- The thawing of carbon-rich permafrost Cross one of these thresholds, and we set in motion self-perpetuating changes — feedback loops that accelerate warming even if human emissions cease.
+- The thawing of carbon-rich permafrost Cross one of these thresholds, and we may set in motion self-perpetuating changes: feedback loops that accelerate warming even after human emissions fall.

 The point of no return.